IGCR Rules 2017

-The beneficiaries of the exemption notification are mandated to maintain an account that portrays the quantity and value of goods imported, the number of imported goods consumed in accordance with the provisions of the exemption notification, the number of goods re-exported (if any), and the available stock.
+The beneficiaries of the exemption notification are mandated to maintain an account that portrays the quantity and value of goods imported, the number of imported goods consumed by the provisions of the exemption notification, the number of goods re-exported (if any), and the available stock.
 The same must be produced to the concerned Assistant Commissioner or Deputy Commissioner of Customs on demand.

 Furnishing of Returns

-Importers covered under this provision are required to file a quarterly return by the 10th day of the quarter succeeding the date of implantation of the provision.
+Importers covered under this provision must file a quarterly return by the 10th day of the quarter, succeeding the date of implantation of the provision.

 Re-export or Clearance of Unutilized or Defective Goods

-Importers covered under these provisions are entitled to re-export the un-utilized or defective goods within six months of its import based on the endorsement of the concerned Jurisdictional Deputy Commissioner or the Assistant Commissioner of Customs.
+Importers covered under these provisions are entitled to re-export the unutilized or defective goods within six months of their import based on the endorsement of the concerned Jurisdictional Deputy Commissioner or the Assistant Commissioner of Customs.
 The importers must take adequate care to ensure that the value of the re-exported goods isn’t lesser than its value at the time of import.

-Importers are also entitled to clear the unutilized or defective goods with the permission of the concerned commissioner within six months of importing such goods.
+Importers are also entitled to clear unutilized or defective goods with the permission of the concerned commissioner within six months of importing such goods.
 This can be pursued on payment of import duty which is equivalent to the difference between the duty leviable on inputs but for the exemption that has already been remitted (if any) during incorporation.
-The payment must be supported with the relevant interest, which is calculated from the date of importation of the goods until the date of payment of the actual amount.
+The payment must be supported with the relevant interest, calculated from the date of importation of the goods until the payment date of the actual amount.

 Recovery of Duty

-In case of any failure in the re-export or clearance of unutilized goods, the Deputy Commissioner or the Assistant Commissioner of Customs may invoke the bond to initiate the recovery proceedings of the import duties, which was remitted by the importer for this purpose.
+In case of failure in the re-export or clearance of unutilized goods, the Deputy Commissioner or the Assistant Commissioner of Customs may invoke the bond to initiate the recovery proceedings of the import duties that the importer remitted for this purpose.